dodyg/practical-aspnetcore/README.md

-# Samples for ASP.NET Core 5.0 (400)
+# Samples for ASP.NET Core 6.0 (400)

-While I got your attention, Palestine needs helps.
-Support [Palestine Children's Relief Fund](https://www.charitynavigator.org/index.cfm?bay=search.summary&orgid=6421).

-The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
-There is so much power in the underlying ASP.NET Core stack.
-Don't miss them!

-I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to play around with these samples but it is not required.
-You can use Visual Studio 2019 as well.
+**WIP**.
+We are converting samples to adapt to new features of C# 10 and .NET 6 here.
+It's not ready yet.
+Please use the main branch in the meantime.

 ## Previous versions